This article was written by Guillaume Lorquet, an Atlassian Engineer at Idalko

 Jira Service Desk is mainly considered as a customer portal.
 It is also well-known among its users for the features it offers like automation, customer feedback, SLAs, and queues.
 It gives more user-friendly access to your customers and provides them with a way to submit their requests to your support team.
-It also helps them communicate in an easier and more efficient way by allowing them to add information via comment or attachment, following their tickets’ status, and sharing it with other users.
+Likewise, it also helps them communicate more easily and efficiently by allowing them to add information via comments or attachments, follow their tickets’ status, and share it with other users.
 But, how can we improve our Jira service desk security and management to make good use of its features and functions?

 In this article, we’ll first go over the Jira service desk’s native functionalities to learn how we can manage our service desk by customizing its access for different teams.
 Then we’ll introduce 2 apps with which we can secure our Jira service desk and make the best use of it.
 We’ll also discuss how to secure your Service Desk using higher-level technical configurations.
 For instance, when Jira is only accessible from an internal network or when it is hidden behind other security tools.